Course Title: Public Art Projects

 Upon successful completion of this course, you will be able to:

-• Design and create a range of artworks that explore notions of public space
+- Create a range of artworks and proposals for artworks that explore notions of public space.

-• Critically reflect on the role of public art in contemporary sites
+- Critically reflect on the role of contemporary public art within a variety of contexts.

 Overview of Learning Activities

-You will engage in a range of learning activities such as making works, experimenting with materials, practice based research, workshops, presentations, demonstrations, lectorials, gallery and site visits, reflective writing, group discussions, consultations on your studio work and occupational health and safety demonstrations.
+You will engage in a range of learning activities such as making works, experimenting with materials, practice based research, workshops, presentations, demonstrations, lectorials and site visits, reflective writing, group discussions, consultations on your studio work and technical occupational health and safety demonstrations.

 You will also receive verbal and/or written feedback from academic staff and peers through a variety of consultations and tutorials.
 This feedback will help you to track how your learning is progressing against the specified learning outcomes for this course.
 In classes you will engage in critical reflection and reviews.